Using PostgreSQL Functions with Rocicorp's Zero and Ruby on Rails

 This means that these changes will never flow through our ActiveRecord Models and we won't have access to callbacks; that presents a

-so let's walk through some different ways that can be achieved, first by using a before_save
+and last_name so let's walk through some different ways that can be achieved, first by using a before_save callback, second

 using PostgreSQL Generated Columns, and finally creating a